pzemtsov/pzemtsov.github.io/_posts/2014-07-23-gcc-c-standard-and-pointer-aliasing.md

 makes it worth reading the entire Standard.
 It takes a while to read the whole page full of bold latin-alphabet symbols, but when you finish, you will probably see that the meaning of this definition is exactly the same as that of the single line above.
-I don't say "probably" because I doubt your ability to understand the above text -- I say it because doubt my own ability to understand it.
+I don't say "probably" because I doubt your ability to understand the above text -- I say it because I doubt my own ability to understand it.

 The definition allows specifying one pointer to be `restrict`.
 This guarantees that no one can access its destination, except for its derived pointers, so the compiler knows exactly what can and what cannot alias its destination.